 - In the bowl of a stand mixer fitted with a paddle attachment, beat on medium speed the butter, brown sugar and granulated sugar until light and fluffy, about 4 minutes.
 Scrape down the sides of the bowl when necessary.
 Add the egg, egg yolk and vanilla.
 Beat until combined, 20 to 30 seconds.

-- With the mixer on low, slowly add the flour mixture to the dough.
+- With the mixer on low, slowly add the flour mixture.
 Careful not to over beat.
 With a wooden spoon or rubber spatula, stir in the M&M’s by hand.

-- Cover cookie dough with plastic wrap and chill for at least 2 hours (or overnight).
+- Cover cookie dough with plastic wrap and chill for at least 2 hours and up to 48 hours.

 - When ready to bake, preheat oven to 350° F. Line a baking sheet with parchment paper and set aside.